Big News for Advanced Parkinson’s

 However, with the lack of an FDA-approved drug for Parkinson’s disease psychosis, this troubling and sometimes terrible symptom is frequently untreated or, worse yet, treated with an antipsychotic medication that is not safe for Parkinson’s patients.
-Many antipsychotic drugs work by blocking dopamine.
+Many antipsychotic drugs work by blocking A chemical messenger (neurotransmitter) that regulates movement and emotions..
 Since Parkinson’s is a disease where dopamine producing neurons are lost, blocking dopamine is bad – we think that sometimes it is fatal.

 The approval of a drug to treat Parkinson’s disease psychosis will mean that there is a clear option for patients.
 These are powerful drugs, so there are risks associated with any antipsychotic treatment – an issue presented to the FDA’s panel by Marc Stone, MD, the FDA’s Deputy Director of Safety – and so patients and families need to be careful and talk to their neurologist about all their options.
 However, with FDA approval, we can hope that most patients with Parkinson’s will have access to a drug designed just for them and for Parkinson’s.

 During the public comment period, many patients spoke about the impact of psychosis on their family.
-These powerful testaments – many of which were from people who had participated in the clinical trial of pimavanserin – described the impact of the drug in a way that went far beyond the numbers from the trial results.
+These powerful testaments – many of which were from people who had participated in the A research study in humans that aims to test a new intervention – this could be a drug, surgery or therapy like exercise or diet guidelines – to make sure it is effective and safe. of pimavanserin – described the impact of the drug in a way that went far beyond the numbers from the trial results.
 Some people told us of the total resolution of hallucinations and delusions in a spouse, parent, or grandparent from taking pimavanserin in the clinical trial and others talked about how their spouse realized that hallucinations were not real, thanks to the treatment.

 David Pickar, MD, a key member of the Psychopharmacologic Drugs Advisory Committee, pointed out that he felt that this was not for Parkinson’s disease psychosis, but rather for psychosis in patients being treated for Parkinson’s disease, because every patient in the study was receiving clinically optimized medication to manage their motor symptoms.
 This is an important point, but also largely an academic one – since psychosis is usually seen later in the disease, use of this drug will be almost exclusively in treated Parkinson’s.